 1.02.1 Covered California recognizes that the underlying causes of health disparities are multifactorial and include social and economic factors that impact health.
 While the healthcare system cannot single handedly eliminate health disparities, there is evidence to show that when disparities are identified and addressed in the context of health care, they can be reduced over time through activities tailored to specific populations and targeting select measures.
 Therefore, Covered California is requiring the Contractor to regularly collect data on its Covered California Enrollees to identify disparities, measure disparities over time, and determine disparity reduction efforts and targets to be mutually agreed upon by Covered California and the Contractor.
-As Covered California transitions to expanded use of the Healthcare Evidence Initiative (HEI) data to assess improvements in healthcare quality and equity, Covered California expects that certain measures previously submitted by the Contractor for disparities monitoring will be generated using HEI data and stratified by demographic factors.

-- 1.02.2 For Measurement Year 2022, the Contractor must submit the following Healthcare Effectiveness Data and Information Set (HEDIS) hybrid measure patient level data files for Covered California Enrollees: - 1) Comprehensive Diabetes Care (CDC): HbA1c Control <8.0% (NQF #0575) - 2) Comprehensive Diabetes Care (CDC): Medical attention for nephropathy (NQF #0062) - 3) Comprehensive Diabetes Care (CDC): Eye exam (retinal) performed (NQF #0055) - 4) Controlling High Blood Pressure (CBP) (NQF #0018)
+- 1.02.2 For Measurement Year 2022, the Contractor must submit the following Healthcare Effectiveness Data and Information Set (HEDIS)-measure hybrid measure patient level sample-data files to Covered California for the Contractor's full book of business, excluding MedicareCovered California Enrollees: - 1) Comprehensive Diabetes Care (CDC): HbA1c Control <8.0% (NQF #0575)

+2) Comprehensive Diabetes Care (CDC): Medical attention for nephropathy (NQF #0062)

+1)3)Comprehensive Diabetes Care (CDC): Eye exam (retinal) performed (NQF #0055)

+2)4)Controlling High Blood Pressure (CBP) (NQF #0018)

-The Contractor must submit a patient level measure file that includes a unique person identifier for each person in the denominator.
-The Contractor must also submit numerator and denominator totals and rates at the summary level.
-The Contractor must also submit HEDIS hybrid measure summary files including numerators and denominators by Race/Ethnicity category for all commercial product types for which it reports these HEDIS measures to the National Committee for Quality Assurance (NCQA) Quality Compass and for each Medi-Cal Managed Care product for which it reports these HEDIS measures to the Department of Health Care Services (DHCS).
+For the Covered California line of business, tThe Contractor must submit a patient\-level measure file that includes a unique person identifier for each person in the denominator.
+The Contractor must also submit eithernumerator and denominator totals and rates at the summary level.
+The Contractor must also submit HEDIS hybrid measure sample summary files including numerators and denominators by Race/Ethnicity category summary measure files for all commercial product types for which it reports these HEDIS measures to the National Committee for Quality Assurance (NCQA) Quality Compass and for each Medi-Cal Managed Care product for which it reports these HEDIS measures to the Department of Health Care Services (DHCS).Medi-Cal Managed Care product for which it reports these HEDIS measures to the Department of Health Care Services (DHCS).

-Covered California will consider adding additional measures modify the measures set over time, with stakeholder input, to track health disparities in care and health outcomes in additional areas, including behavioral health, for plan year 2023 and beyond.
+Covered California will consider adding additional measures to track health disparities in care for plan year 2023 and beyond.